Used Car Service History Checklist for Buyers

 - For newer cars, is the service plan or service pack still valid?

 Digital records held by the manufacturer are extremely difficult to falsify, making them one of the most reliable sources of service history verification.
-Many of the 45 brands we cover maintain comprehensive digital records that can be accessed instantly with a registration number.
+Major brands like BMW, Mercedes, Audi, Ford, Toyota and Volkswagen maintain comprehensive digital records that can be accessed instantly with a registration number.

 What to Do If the Service History Is Incomplete